Thoracic outlet syndrome

 Symptoms

-- A pulsating lump near the collarbone.
+- Pulsing lump under the skin.
+You may feel this near the collarbone.

 When to see a doctor